hhromic/e131-node/README.md

-# Node.js client/server library for the E1.31 (sACN) protocol
+# Node.js library for the E1.31 (sACN) protocol

-A Node.js module that provides a simple client and server objects for communicating with devices using the E1.31 (sACN) protocol.
+A Node.js module that provides simple client and server objects for communicating with devices using the E1.31 (sACN) protocol.

 ## Installation